🧡 Skip to main content🔍 Skip to search

 The key features of the Automation Workshop logging are:

-• Providing the real-time monitoring of ongoing processes.
+• Providing real-time monitoring of ongoing processes.

-• Present the data in context-relevant manner.
+• Presenting data in a context-relevant manner.

 Automation Workshop Log Manager